ant-komarov/planetarium-service/README.md

 * Input email and password
 * Go to 127.0.0.1:8000/api/user/login/
 * Input credentials you register and receive access and refresh tokens (by default access token valid for 20 minutes, refresh token valid for 1 day)
+* Access-token can be refreshed on 127.0.0.1:8000/api/user/token/refresh/ by using refresh-token
+* Access token can be verified on 127.0.0.1:8000/api/user/token/verufy/

 # API documentation
 * Run in your browser: 127.0.0.1:8000/api/doc/swagger/ or 127.0.0.1:8000/api/doc/redoc/